 Compiled by the Road Trip Alberta team

-Spanning a large natural area near Canmore, camping is a popular activity, and there are also plenty of amazing hikes in Kananaskis.
-Whatever the reason for visiting, getting there can be very simple from Calgary, and we’ve outlined two options below (if via your own wheels) – one quick one, and a longer one for those who want to also enjoy some epic scenery.
+Spanning a large natural area near Canmore, camping is a very popular activity.
+There are also plenty of amazing mountain bike trails and hikes in Kananaskis.
+Whatever the reason for visiting, getting there can be very simple from Calgary, and we’ve outlined two options below (if via your own car) – one quick one, and a longer one for those who want to also enjoy some epic scenery.

 About the Route